Propagation-Based Vulnerability Impact Assessment for Software Supply Chains: Evaluation

 \subsection{Dataset Preparation}

-To evaluate the effectiveness of our full-ecosystem vulnerability propagation analysis, we build upon the dataset released by Wu \textit{et al.}~\cite{githubMavenEcoSysResearchcsvCVEcsvMain}, which contains over 800 vulnerabilities in Maven.
+To evaluate the effectiveness of our full-ecosystem vulnerability propagation analysis, we build upon the dataset released by Wu \textit{et al.}~\cite{wu2023understanding}, which contains over 800 vulnerabilities in Maven.
 However, running our full analysis on all 800+ vulnerabilities would impose a heavy burden on MCR and significantly increase computational cost.
 To balance evaluation thoroughness and practical feasibility, we randomly sample 100 vulnerabilities as our experimental dataset.

 With this dataset, we make the following enhancements.
 First, in Wu \textit{et al.}'s dataset, only one vulnerable version was selected for each CVE, which can not fully capture the affected version range.
 To address this limitation, we enhance the dataset by incorporating the complete list of vulnerable versions for each CVE from the National Vulnerability Database (NVD)~\cite{nvd}.
 Second, we identify inaccurate VF annotations in the original dataset with our method in \autoref{sec:vf_identify}, and remove two incorrect VFs. \autoref{fig:fp-vfs} shows excerpts from the corresponding patches~\cite{patch2021-43795,patch2021-26118}.
 In CVE-2021-43795~\cite{nistCVE202143795}, the only change is replacing double quotes with single quotes around the character `?', without altering statement semantics.
 Thus, the \texttt{toString()} method should not be considered a VF.
 In CVE-2021-26118~\cite{nistCVE202126118}, the removed \textit{Setter} and \textit{Getter} methods for \texttt{AMQSession} only access \texttt{this.advisorySession} and contain no vulnerability-related logic.
 In summary, each entry in our refined dataset contains the groupId and artifactId of the vulnerable project, an augmented list of vulnerable versions, and a set of vulnerable functions.